Manavarya09/Synthia-Studio/README.md

 ```bash
 npm run dev
 ```
-- Open [http://localhost:5173](http://localhost:5173) in your browser.
+- Open [http://localhost:8080](http://localhost:8080) in your browser.
-- Upload an image, enter your edit prompt, and see instant results!
+- Generate or edit text, images, videos, or slides with simple prompts.
 - Try light/dark mode toggle for a modern UI experience.
-- Explore image generation and repurposing features for slides, social, or video.
+- Repurpose content seamlessly for social posts, presentations, or promo videos.Explore image generation and repurposing features for slides, social, or video.

 ---